MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 There is also a [Cake page here]({{site.url}}/gathering/uk/archive/2018/cakes) with the photos of cakes entered in the cake competition, and a PDF of the [MathsJamJam Songbook from 2018]({{site.url}}/assets/talks/2018/MathsJamJam-Songbook-2018.pdf).

+The gathering took place on 17th-18th November 2018.

 ## SATURDAY

 ### SESSION 1a : 14:00